Honda CR-V (fifth generation)

-The fifth-generation Honda CR-V is a compact crossover SUV manufactured by Honda since 2016, replacing the fourth-generation CR-V. It was first unveiled on 13 October 2016 in Detroit, United States.
-Honda began producing the CR-V at East Liberty, Ohio at the East Liberty Auto Plant in November 2016 and at Greensburg, Indiana at the Honda Manufacturing of Indiana plant during February 2017.
-The fifth-generation of CR-V is available in 5-seater and 7-seater variant in markets other than North America.
+The fifth-generation Honda CR-V is a compact crossover SUV manufactured by Honda from 2016 to 2023, replacing the fourth-generation CR-V. It was first unveiled on 13 October 2016 in Detroit, United States.
+The fifth-generation of CR-V was available in 5-seater and 7-seater variants in markets other than North America.

+The fifth-generation CR-V is based on the Compact Car Architecture (CCA) platform shared with the tenth-generation Civic and the Accord.

 Markets

+United States

-Sales began in the U.S. on 21 December 2016 as a 2017 model year.
-While most North American market cars are made in the ELAP, HMIN or HCM plants, some, albeit relatively very few, are assembled in Saitama, Japan.
+Sales began in the U.S. on 21 December 2016 for the 2017 model year.
+Honda began producing the CR-V at East Liberty, Ohio at the East Liberty Auto Plant (ELAP) in November 2016 and at Greensburg, Indiana at the Honda Manufacturing of Indiana (HMIN) plant during February 2017.
+While most North American market cars are made in the ELAP, HMIN or HCM plants, some, albeit relatively very few, were assembled in Saitama, Japan.

+Southeast Asia

 The fifth generation CR-V was also launched in Thailand on 24 March 2017 and in Indonesia on 27 April 2017 at the 25th Indonesia International Motor Show.
 Indonesian models went on sale on 17 June 2017.
 The Indonesian model top trim (Prestige) is equipped with 5-spoke 18-inch Modulo alloy wheels not seen in other markets.